The return of the gym goer

 Did you know that gym weights carry 362 times as many bacteria as a toilet seat?
 Or, that treadmills have 74 times more bacteria than a tap in a public toilet?
 What about the fact that exercise bikes had 39 times more bacteria than a tray from a well known fast food restaurant?

-On Saturday 21st March, gyms around the country were closed in order to control the spread of the Coronavirus and with facts like the above, we can totally understand why!
+With gyms around the country closed for the majority of the past year in order to control the spread of the coronavirus and with facts like the above, we can totally understand why!

 Gyms are a breeding ground for germs and bacteria and with the reopening set to happen this week, it's important to know what changes have been made and what you can do to stay safe.